-In this Recommendation, earthing definitions already introduced by IEC 60050 [2] are used to maintain conformity.
-Definitions in ITU-T Rec.
-K.27 [18], relating to bonding configurations and earthing, also apply.
+In this Recommendation, earthing definitions already introduced by [IEC 60050-604] are used to maintain conformity.
+Definitions in [ITU-T K.27], related to bonding configurations and earthing, also apply.

-3.1 functional earth: A functional earth (FE) is used for the purpose of allowing the intended signalling function of telecommunication equipment to be fulfilled.
-The signalling function may include signalling with earth return.

-3.2 network boundary: This is the point of demarcation between the operator's network and the customer's (private) network.

-3.3 network termination point: The physical point at the boundary of a network intended to accept the connection of a terminal equipment or to be interconnected to another network (see IEC/TR 62102 [13]).

-3.4 network termination unit: Operator owned equipment that forms the network boundary.

-3.5 bonding terminal: This is a terminal provided to allow easy connection of bonding conductors at point of entry of services.
-The bonding terminal is connected to a MET or to an EBB.

-3.6 equipment classes
+3.2 Terms defined in this Recommendation

+This Recommendation defines the following terms:
-- 3.6.1 class I: Equipment where protection against electric shock is achieved by: - 1) using basic insulation; and also - 2) providing a means of connecting to the protective earthing conductor in the building wiring those conductive parts that are otherwise capable of assuming hazardous voltages if the basic insulation fails.

-3.6.2 class II: Equipment in which protection against electric shock does not rely on basic insulation only, but in which additional safety precautions, such as double insulation or reinforced insulation are provided, there being no reliance on either protective earthing or installation conditions.
+- 3.2.1 bonding terminal: A terminal provided to allow easy connection of bonding conductors at point of entry of services.
+The bonding terminal is connected to a main earth terminal (MET) or to an equipotential bonding bar (EBB). - 3.2.2 equipment class I: Equipment where protection against electric shock is achieved by: - 1) using basic insulation; and also - 2) providing a means of connecting to the protective earthing conductor in the building wiring those conductive parts that are otherwise capable of assuming hazardous voltages if the basic insulation fails - 3.2.3 equipment class II: Equipment in which protection against electric shock does not rely on basic insulation only, but in which additional safety precautions, such as double insulation or reinforced insulation are provided, there being no reliance on either protective earthing or installation conditions. - 3.2.4 functional earth: A functional earth (FE) is used for the purpose of allowing the intended signalling function of telecommunication equipment to be fulfilled.
+The signalling function may include signalling with earth return. - 3.2.5 network boundary: This is the point of demarcation between the operator's network and the customer's (private) network. - 3.2.6 network termination point: The physical point at the boundary of a network intended to accept the connection of a terminal equipment or to be interconnected to another network (see [IEC/TR 62102]).

-3.7 signalling network: A network with a dedicated purpose, not carrying public services to third parties and which is constructed as a telecommunication network.
+- 3.2.7 network termination unit: Operator-owned equipment that forms the network boundary. - 3.2.8 signalling network: A network with a dedicated purpose, not carrying public services to third parties and which is constructed as a telecommunication network.